Version2beta/talks/irrational_to_functional/irrational_to_functional.md

 ]

+We built our configuration system with these two patterns, and because of that we got a design win that we needed but hadn't thought of.
+Our customers don't have to all upgrade default configurations at the same time.

 When something changes in the configuration service that also exists in Oracle, we need to update Oracle, otherwise the legacy code won't see the change.
 Likewise when legacy code changes something in Oracle, we need to treat that like any other configuration event and update our configuration service so that the new code can see it too.
 We do this by using "data coordinators".

 We have two types of data coordinators.
-Publishers listen for changes in a data source and publish any changes to a message queue.
+Publishers listen for changes in a data source and publish any changes to a pub sub queue.
 For example, our Oracle data coordinator watches the redo log, and if any of the rows it cares about are changed, it publishes the change to a channel.
 Likewise with the configuration service.
 Whenever it changes anything, it sends out a message about the change.

 Subscribers listen to those channels and do something useful with the information.
 On the Oracle side, the data coordinator maps keys in the configuration service to rows in a table.
 When it gets a message about a change on the configuration service, it updates the row.